-Postgraduate Pathway in Computer Science
+Postgraduate Pathway in Information and Computer Science

 A postgraduate pathway will give you valuable insight into postgraduate-level studies in the UK.
 Most importantly, it will equip you with the appropriate knowledge and skills you need to excel in your chosen taught master's degree.

 *All Brunel University London Pathway College course fees may be subject to a review.
 Brunel University London fees are a guide only and are subject to change.

 - Research Methods

 January and May